 There are many ways to rip a DVD to your computer, but if you’re looking for the most straightforward option, VLC is easy and free.
 Besides, you probably already have VLC on your computer (and if you don’t, you should).
 Here, we’ll show you the quick and easy way to rip DVDs to your computer using VLC.

 It’s worth noting right off the bat that ripping with VLC comes with a few trade-offs.
 It doesn’t have as many controls for choosing exactly the right format or adjusting the quality of your rip to save storage space.
 You can fiddle with it a little, but you’ll have a harder time than you would with an app like Handbrake.
 However, apps like Handbrake are notably more complicated, so if you just want to get that movie on your computer, and don’t care about quality settings, this is a good free route.
 If you don’t already have VLC, you can download it here.

 Rip a DVD the Easy Way with WinX DVD

 The problem with ripping a DVD using VLC is that it’s slow and won’t always work.
 You’re much better off getting a solution like WinX DVD ripper, which can not only rip just about any DVD, but can convert it into any format you want really easily.

 It’s literally as simple as inserting your DVD and clicking a button.

 You’ll get much better quality overall than using VLC or some other solution, and if you want, it will automatically be converted to the correct size for your device — if you use VLC you’ll also need a video converter for that.

-Load up the DVD you want to rip and start up VLC.
-Then under Media click on Convert/Save.
+To get started, load up the DVD you want to rip and start up VLC.
+Then, under Media, click on Convert/Save.